astrodiegog/cholla_lya_scripts/README.md

 1. ``indices`` - the indices of the skewers that land in this quantile.
 2. ``FPS_X``, ``FPS_Y``, and ``FPS_Z`` - the flux power spectrum in each dimension.

 What is the `indices` dataset in detail?
 Well in organizing the skewers, we use its index in the local optical depth dataset (saved in the shape of (`nSkewers`, `nLOS`) for some axis) as an ID for this skewer.
 This array holds those ID values.
-If we take all skewers independent of axis when axis, then how do we distinguish between axis in ``indices``?
+If we take all skewers independent of axis when sorting, then how do we distinguish between axis in ``indices``?
 These values will run from zero to the total number of skewers summed along all axes, so we just choose to have indices `(0, nCells[0])` correspond to skewer IDs along the x-axis, `(nCells[0], nCells[1])` to skewer IDs along the y-axis, and `(nCells[0] + nCells[1], )` to skewer IDs along the z-axis.

 We have as many ``FluxPowerSpectrum_quantile`` groups as specified by the input `$NQUANTILE` argument into `powspec_skewer_quantiles.py`.